 Are there any downsides to becoming VAT registered?

-Your paperwork could increase - Depending on the VAT method you use, you could be liable for multiple VAT returns per year, adding to the paperwork your business has to process.
-However, if we look after this for you it will be a breeze.
+- Your paperwork could increase – Depending on the VAT method you use, you could be liable for multiple VAT returns per year, adding to the paperwork your business has to process.
+However, if you get professional VAT services this will be done for you.

 - Your prices might have to go up – You will probably need to increase the price of your products or services to add on the VAT you’ll need to charge unless you make exempt or zero-rated supplies.
 This could cost you loyal customers and negatively impact sales unless your customers are VAT registered and can claim back the VAT you charge.